-Preserve, promote, and build the Santa Clara Fairgrounds to be the premiere, community-gathering-place for diverse communities, residents, businesses, corporations, and visitors of the Silicon Valley.
+Preserve, promote, and build the Santa Clara County Fairgrounds to be the premiere, community gathering place for diverse communities, residents, businesses, and visitors of the Silicon Valley.

 The Fairgrounds Heritage Foundation of Santa Clara County (FHF) has a primary objective of establishing a permanent fairgrounds history museum in the California State House replica resident on the property.
 FHF aims to restore the State House to its original purpose as a history museum and an accurate replica of the 1849 State House.

 Originally built in 1949 to commemorate the centennial celebration of San Jose being the State Capitol in 1849, the State House was later relocated from downtown San Jose to the fairgrounds in 1950.
 For many years, it served as a history museum founded by Clyde Arbuckle, showcasing the history of San Jose and Santa Clara County (the beginning of History San Jose).
 It became a popular destination for elementary school field trips and fair attendees during fairtime.
 However, after the museum collection was moved to History Park in the 1980s, the building had various uses.